 Lived Religion – Relating to Our Lady of Guadalupe

 Lived religion is a sociological term for the way people behave on a day to day basis.
-Santa Clara University sociologist Maria del Socorro Castaneda Liles has interviewed 100 Mexican American women about the way they relate to Our Lady of Guadalupe.
+Santa Clara University sociologist Maria del Socorro Castaneda Liles has written Our Lady of Everyday Life an ethnography of Mexican American women and their relation to Our Lady of Guadalupe.
 Joe Rodriguez, a columnist for the San Jose Mercury News has summarized this research in the title of his article with the words Mother, Friend, Lawyer.
 Pesonally, I would not have used the term “lawyer” because it has a more legal, technical connotation than the word advocate.
 The Spanish term “abogado” is used for both.

 These interviews documented something familiar to most of us who share a Mexican heritage.
 There is more of a casual, friendly, and intimate conversation between devotees and the Virgin, as opposed to a more ritual relationship embodied in formalized prayers or devotional manuals.
 The interviews also show that women and their sense of themselves is changing.